daminixs/Winter-Supplement-Rules-Engine/README.md

 ### Integration with Existing Winter Supplement Web App

-The rules engine can be integrated with the existing Winter Supplement web app as follows:
+To integrate the rules engine with the existing Winter Supplement web app:

 1. Log in to the Winter Supplement web app to generate a unique topic ID.
 2. Add the generated topic ID to the `.env` file as specified in the configuration section.